• Skip to main content

 Picasso’s family donated an extensive personal archive of letters, sketchbooks, photographs, and more.
 And despite the number of works including paintings, ceramics, sculptures, and prints, it’s not a huge museum to explore.

-It’s the perfect place to appreciate the discover the art and inner workings of Pablo Picasso.
+It’s the perfect place to appreciate and discover the art and inner workings of Pablo Picasso.
 And a little context can’t hurt because, as art and visual culture historian John Berger wrote in his famous critique of Picasso’s art, both the artist and his artwork were complicated.

 Picasso’s art was also radical and highly influential.
 At the Musée Picasso, you’ll begin to understand what all of the fuss was about.
 The museum changes its display of Picasso masterpieces every year, so some works may be rotated out to allow to allow other pieces to see the light of day.
 Now, step into the life and art of one of the longest-working artists of the Modernist period!